 Michael S. Simmons, age 51, has served on our board of directors and as our vice chairman of the board since January 2023.
-He previously served as our executive vice president, finance from May 2022 to January 2023; as our senior vice president, finance from 2021 to 2022; and as our vice president, finance from 2019 to 2021.
+He previously served as our executive vice president, finance from May 2022 to January 2023; as our senior vice president, finance from 2019 to 2021.
 He currently serves as vice chairman of the board, president and chief executive officer of Valhi; as vice chairman of the board of NL and CompX; and as president and chief executive officer of Contran.
 He has served as a director of Valhi and CompX since May 2022 and as a director of NL and Contran since January 2023.
 Mr. Simmons has served in accounting and financial positions (including officer positions) with various companies related to us and Contran since 2018.
 From 1994 to 2018, Mr. Simmons was employed by PwC, most recently as a managing director.